 Loans are secured by a deed of trust on the borrower’s real estate, most often in the first position.

-Investor credit risk is mitigated through a variety of tactics, including disciplined due diligence of borrowers and underlying assets, no permanent external leverage in the Fund, a target LTV of 70% or less, and a pooled fund approach whereby an investor’s risk is spread over the entire portfolio and not just one loan.
+Investor credit risk is mitigated through a variety of tactics, including disciplined due diligence of borrowers and underlying assets, no permanent external leverage in the Fund, a target range of 60-75% loan-to-value, and a pooled fund approach whereby an investor’s risk is spread over the entire portfolio and not just one loan.

 Strong Economic Trends